vitejs/vite/docs/guide/ssr.md

 ## SSR Format

 By default, Vite generates the SSR bundle in ESM.
 There is experimental support for configuring `ssr.format`, but it isn't recommended.
-Future efforts around SSR development will be based on ESM, and commonjs remain available for backward compatibility.
+Future efforts around SSR development will be based on ESM, and CommonJS remain available for backward compatibility.
 If using ESM for SSR isn't possible in your project, you can set `legacy.buildSsrCjsExternalHeuristics: true` to generate a CJS bundle using the same [externalization heuristics of Vite v2](https://v2.vitejs.dev/guide/ssr.html#ssr-externals).